verbal-autopsy-software/pyopenva_GUI/docs/source/faq.rst

     file (not the original data) and a message is added to the log file.
 For more information see the `openVA GitHub repository <https://github.com/verbal-autopsy-software/vacheck#details>`_.

+.. _faq_pycrossva:

+**What is pyCrossVA?**
+    Converting the data from the ODK format to the format expected by the algorithms is carried out using the pyCrossVA tool.
+When a CSV data file is loaded into to the openVA App, these data are passed to pyCrossVA, which searches for the columns needed to produce the new variables in the output dataset expected by the algorithms.
+If needed columns are found, then pyCrossVA performs the appropriate transformation to create the new variable;
+    otherwise, pyCrossVA proceed as if the needed variable was present but had missing values for all of the VAs. pyCrossVA also allows users to specify the ID column.

 :doc:`Home <index>`  :doc:`Customizable Mode <custom>`